Think Big Run The Bridge has 2 hotel partners, each offering an exclusive deal for Run The Bridge participants!

 This is a personalised tag sent to you after the event.
 It will have your name and time on it, which you then stick on the back of your finisher medal.
 A cool addition, made locally in Hobart.

 Yes.
-You can purchase brag tags, singlets and t-shirts after you have entered by logging in to your Race Roster account using your email confirmation and accessing the store here.
+You can purchase brag tags, singlets and t-shirts after you have entered by logging in to your Race Roster account using your email confirmation and accessing the stor

 Yes.
-If you want to double check what event you're entered in and event confirm your team via our Race Roster system here.
+If you want to double check what event you're entered in and event confirm your team via our Race Roster system.

 Yes, we just ask that you start towards the rear of the field to avoid collision with other participants.